 While at Marymount, Goodman was the lead recruiter for the Saints, who competed in the NCAA Division III Capital Athletic Conference.
 Goodman was also in charge of scouting, scheduling and managed the fundraising account that recorded a 300 percent growth from the previous year.
 Goodman was also in charge of player development with an emphasis on post play, managing an operating budget and team travel and oversaw an academic program that resulted in the highest team GPA in school history.

 Goodman is a 1997 graduate from Boston University with a Bachelor of Arts degree in International Relations.
-He sported a 3.1 GPA and spent the fall of 1995, studying overseas at Schiller International University in Heidelberg, Germany, focusing on German language studies.
+He spent one semester studying overseas at Schiller International University in Heidelberg, Germany, focusing on German language studies.